This is the multi-page printable view of this section.

 - Rosbag files are automatically named with a timestamp in the format

-"rosbag2_" + yyyymmddhhmmss
+"rosbag2_" + yyyymmddhhmmss.

 - The

-process must be added to your LaunchDescription.
+bag_recorder process must be added to your LaunchDescription.

 - Rosbags are automatically uploaded to the artefacts dashboard unless you use the

-flag when using artefacts run
+--no upload flag when using artefacts run.

 Example